Swirrl/grafter-docs/_getting-started/010-installation.md

 *This is part one of the Grafter Getting Started Guide.*

+In this section you'll learn:

+- About the dependencies required to use Grafter
+- How to create a new Grafter project
+- How Grafter projects are structured

+## Prerequisites for Grafter

 _NOTE_ before you can follow this guide you will need to have installed [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 7 or 8 and [Leiningen](http://leiningen.org/), Clojure's build tool.

+Grafter, like Clojure is cross platform, and should work on any platform which can run a Java Virtual Machine.

+On Linux you should also be able to install OpenJDK via your package manager.

+## Create a project from our template

-Now you've got Leiningen, its really easy to create the Grafter project template.
+Once you've got Leiningen installed, it's really easy to create the Grafter project template.
+You shouldn't need to install anything else, as leiningen will do everything from now on:

 At the command line simply run:

 <div class="terminal-wrapper">
   <div class="terminal-inner">$ lein new grafter test-project</div>